 There’s also lump charcoal, those big bags of burnt wood that look like they were gathered from a forest fire.
-Meathead says they have their purpose, that they’re no substitute of briquettes: Some lump charcoal manufacturers use discarded lumber, which is loaded with impurities, and he says he’s found hunks of metal in bags.
+Meathead says they have their purpose, but they’re no substitute for briquettes: Some lump charcoal manufacturers use discarded lumber, which is loaded with impurities, and he says he’s found hunks of metal in bags.

 It looks cool, but at the end of the day, he says, lump charcoal chunks burn terribly.